-- Served on Summerside Town Council;
+- She was elected two terms to Summerside Town Council;

-- Elected as speaker of the Legislative Assembly from 1993 to 1996;
+- She was elected as Speaker of the Legislative Assembly of Prince Edward Island from 1993 to 1996;